techouse/mysql-to-sqlite3/README.md

   -u, --mysql-user TEXT           MySQL user  [required] -p, --prompt-mysql-password     Prompt for MySQL password --mysql-password TEXT           MySQL password
-  -t, --mysql-tables TEXT         Transfer only these specific tables (space
+  -t, --mysql-tables TUPLE        Transfer only these specific tables (space
                                   separated table names).
 Implies --without-
                                   foreign-keys which inhibits the transfer of
                                   foreign keys.
   -L, --limit-rows INTEGER        Transfer only a limited number of rows from
                                   each table.
   -C, --collation [BINARY|NOCASE|RTRIM]
                                   Create datatypes of TEXT affinity using a specified collation sequence.  [default:
                                   BINARY]
   -K, --prefix-indices            Prefix indices with their corresponding
                                   tables.
 This ensures that their names remain unique across the SQLite database.
   -X, --without-foreign-keys      Do not transfer foreign keys.
   -h, --mysql-host TEXT           MySQL host.
 Defaults to localhost.
   -P, --mysql-port INTEGER        MySQL port.
 Defaults to 3306.
   -S, --skip-ssl                  Disable MySQL connection encryption.
-  -c, --chunk INTEGER             Chunk reading/writing SQL records -l, --log-file PATH             Log file
+  -c, --chunk INTEGER             Chunk reading/writing SQL records -l, --log-file PATH             Log file --json-as-text                  Transfer JSON columns as TEXT.
   -V, --vacuum                    Use the VACUUM command to rebuild the SQLite
-                                  database file, repacking it into a minimal amount of disk space

-  --use-buffered-cursors          Use MySQLCursorBuffered for reading the
+                                  database file, repacking it into a minimal amount of disk space --use-buffered-cursors          Use MySQLCursorBuffered for reading the
                                   MySQL database.
 This can be useful in situations where multiple queries, with
                                   small result sets, need to be combined or computed with each other.
   -q, --quiet                     Quiet.
 Display only errors.
   --version                       Show the version and exit.
   --help                          Show this message and exit.